HardyScheel/ng-rest-node/README.md

 Building a REST-Backend for Angular with Node.js & Express
 ==========================================================

 Set up a Node.js server-application and create a very basic REST-API using the express framework.
+This is an implementation of a tutorial from [malcoded.com/](https://malcoded.com/posts/angular-backend-express/).

 We build an example frontend and backend and implement a RESTful API to exchange data between them.
 On the software side we will use:
 - Angular 10